 Sure, one dealer might offer you a great price on a given pickup, but higher insurance costs, fuel expenses, depreciation or other outlays might mean you’ll spend more in the long run.

-"You always want to look at total ownership costs -- not just price -- when shopping for a truck," Brauer says.
+“You always want to look at total ownership costs and not just price when shopping for a truck,” Brauer says.

 If your truck is damaged while still new, gap car insurance will pay the difference between the actual cash value (ACV) of the vehicle and the current outstanding balance on your loan or lease.

 If you purchase gap insurance from a car insurance company, it typically costs about $20 a year, according to the Insurance Information Institute, a trade group.